Marquette Players to Watch Against Michigan State - Second Round

 Marquette Players to Watch

-Kolek leads the Golden Eagles at 7.5 assists per contest, while also averaging 4.1 rebounds and 13.1 points.
+Kolek is tops on the Golden Eagles at 7.5 assists per game, while also posting 4.1 rebounds and 13.1 points.
 He is third in college basketball in assists.

-Oso Ighodaro paces his squad in rebounds per contest (5.9), and also posts 11.5 points and 3.3 assists.
-Defensively, he delivers 0.9 steals and 1.5 blocked shots.
+Oso Ighodaro leads his squad in rebounds per game (5.9), and also averages 11.5 points and 3.3 assists.
+At the other end, he delivers 0.9 steals and 1.5 blocked shots.

-Jones leads the Golden Eagles with 15.1 points per contest and 2 assists, while also putting up 3.5 rebounds.
+Jones is tops on the Golden Eagles at 15.1 points per game, while also averaging 2 assists and 3.5 rebounds.

 Marquette Top Performers (Last 10 Games)